bgruening/multiPhATEb/README.md

 Note that genemarks and phanotate are not available as conda packages, so these programs, as well as the dependent databases, all need to be acquired/installed manually in any case.
 Now, be sure that multiPhate.py and phate_runPipeline.py and associated files and directories are in your main execution "multiPhATE" directory.
 Check that the two subdirectories: PipelineInput/ and PipelineOutput/ are present (should already exist in the downloaded distribution).
 Place your phage genome fasta files (genome1.fasta, genome2.fasta, etc.) into the PipelineInput/ subdirectory.
 Place your configuration file (ie, your copy of sample.multiPhate.config) in the main execution directory (same level as multiPhate.py).
 A word of caution here:  it is always best to name your files and fasta contigs as strings lacking any spaces or special characters, as third-party codes over which we have no control may balk when encountering odd characters or spaces.

-You will need to acquire one or more of the databases listed below under SUPPORING DATABASES (Phantome and pVOGs are included in the multiPhATE distribution, so it is possible to begin with just those), and the 3rd party codes listed under SUPPORTING 3rd PARTY CODES.
-You will need to acquire at least one of the supported gene finders, but it is recommended to run as many of the four gene finders as is feasible so that the results can be more meaningfully compared.
+You will need to acquire one or more of the databases listed below under SUPPORING DATABASES (Phantome and pVOGs are included in the multiPhATE distribution, so it is possible to begin with just those), and the 3rd party codes listed under SUPPORTING 3rd PARTY CODES (if not already installed via Conda).
+You will need to acquire at least one of the supported gene finders, but it is recommended to run as many of the four gene finders as is feasible so that the results obtained from the gene finders can be more meaningfully compared.
 You will need to specifiy the locations of the supporting data sets and codes in the multiPhATE config file (see multiPhate.config), and you will need to locate your genome file(s) to the PipelineInput/ subdirectory.
 Once you have acquired the third-party codes and databases, you will be ready to configure the multiPhate.config file.

 HOW TO WRITE A CONFIGURATION FILE